jastewar09/socorro/doc/GUIDE.md

         default is used
         LAPACK invokes LAPACK diagonalization routines
         SCALAPACK invokes ScaLAPACK diagonalization routines
-        CMMF invokes Mark Sears' CMMF diagonalization routines (not available for public release)
-        Note: to use the CMMF diagonalization routine, do the following before compiling:
-          1. Remove the # in the following line in make.conf: #USE_CMMF = 1
-          2. Search for the phrase "Sandia build" in eigensolver_mod.f90 and follow the instructions.
-          3. Copy cmmf.c to the src directory.

     blocksize: Blocksize for use in scalapack routines. integer; > 0; 30